New Hampshire CPA Requirements: How to Become a Licensed CPA in New Hampshire

 • The Board does not accept credentials from the Institute of Chartered Accountants

-Once you have completed 120 semester hours of college credit and earned your bachelor’s degree with the 30 semester hours in accounting and 24 semester hours of business courses, you can then apply to take the Uniform CPA Examination.
+Once you have completed 120 semester hours of college credit and earned your bachelor’s degree with the required coursework, you can apply to take the Uniform CPA Examination.
+This is a crucial step in how to become a CPA in New Hampshire.
 You’ll be required to complete the 30 additional hours to hit the 150 total before submitting your application to the New Hampshire Board of Accountancy.

 a.
-Apply through CPA Examination Services (CPAES).
+Apply through CPA Examination Services (CPAES) to take the exam in New Hampshire.
 Register online.
 Mail all required documents (listed below) to:

 CPA Examination Services